adidas Terrex Hiking Shoes

 How do I choose the best adidas hiking shoe for me?

-You’ll want to choose your hiking shoe based on a couple of key factors:
+You’ll want to choose your hiking shoe based on a few of key factors:

 For a shorter hike on easy terrain, a lighter flexible shoe would be good.
 Harder terrain or much longer hikes requires a shoe with more support and stability.